Global equilibrium and local thermodynamics in stationary spacetimes: Discussion

 \section{Discussion}

 In this paper we have studied a class of equilibrium states on stationary spacetimes through a model-independent approach based on a geometric definition of local thermodynamic variables.
-We have applied this framework to the case of a scalar field in Einstein's static universe and we have derived the associated partition function and thermal expectation value of the stress-energy tensor.
+We have applied this framework to the case of a scalar field in the Einstein's static universe and we have derived the associated partition function and thermal expectation value of the stress energy tensor.

-As it also appears from the results, because thermodynamic variables have been introduced without a direct connection with the expectation value of some local operator, in general there is no obvious way to express the latter in terms of the former without resorting to some particular limit.
-This is a signal of the fact that, in general, expectation values of local operators depend on thermodynamic fields in some nonlocal way.
+As it also appears from the results, because thermodynamic variables have been introduced without a direct connection with the expectation value of some local operator, in general there is no obvious way on how to express the latter in terms of the former without resorting to some particular limit.
+This is a signal of the fact that, in general, expectation values of local operators depend on thermodynamic fields in some non-local way.

 A more familiar condition, however, is realized for large values of the radius $a$, where a hydrodynamic limit for $\langle :\!T_{\mu\nu}\!:\rangle_{\mr{LT}}$ is recovered, as results exhibit a local dependence on $\beta$ and, at subleading orders, on its gradients.
-An even clearer interpretation can be obtained noticing that performing the limit for large $a$ is the same as performing the limit for large $\tau$ (as they both appear through $\kappa$) if not for the presence of an additional $a^{-4}$ factor which ensures the convergence in the thermodynamic limit, while a $\tau^4$ scaling characterizes the high-temperature limit.
+An even clearer interpretation can be obtained noticing that performing the limit for large $a$ is the same of performing the limit for large $\tau$ (as they both appear through $\kappa$) if not for the presence of an additional $a^{-4}$ factor which ensures the convergence in the thermodynamic limit, while a $\tau^4$ scaling characterizes the high-temperature limit.
 Nonetheless the picture is clear: at high temperatures thermal correlation lengths become small and the components of $\langle :\!T_{\mu\nu}\!:\rangle_{\mr{LT}}$ depend only on the value of thermodynamic fields at nearby points.